iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Euclidean Jensen's Equality (Cute Formula).md

 ---
 ### **An Augmented Version**

 Differs from the generalized version, this rule is for convex combinations of 2 vector in Hilbert Space.
-Here we derive another version of the same formula, which is occationally useful:
+Here we derive another version of the same formula, which is occasionally useful:

 $$
 \begin{aligned}